mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Yes," she said in a broken whisper.

-  They paddled off into the canal toward South Harbor while Melna tried to piece together what she had just seen.
+  They paddled off into the canal toward South Harbor while Melna tried to piece together what she had just heard.

   "I need to talk to Linyu," she said to herself, trying to remain calm.